atriamadeus/GitProjects/Python/BokehVisualizations/README.md

 This a repository for Visualizations in Python Bokeh

-Jupyter notebook needs to be downloaded and run in a local machine to view the full functionality of the bokeh interactive visualizations.
+Jupyter notebook and Bokeh scripts needs to be downloaded and run in a local machine to view the full functionality of the bokeh interactive visualizations.